Our top tips for travel in Japan

 There are no personal cheques in Japan - mail order items and the like are often paid for by bank transfer.

 Japan has a 5% consumer tax (included in most displayed prices) and some small local taxes for restaurant bills exceeding 5000 yen and hotel bills exceeding 10000 yen.
-However, the government has committed to increasing sales tax in 2014 and it is widely rumored that from 1st April 2014 tax will rise to 8%.
+However, from 1st April 2014 tax will rise to 8%.

 As a rule there is no tipping in Japan - just pay the price on the bill!
 There are many stories of unwitting foreigners leaving a tip on the table only to be pursued down the street upon leaving the restaurant by staff frantically trying to return the "forgotten" cash.
 In a top end restaurant this will not happen but there is certainly no requirement to leave a tip in Japan and it is not expected.